weiweisss/weiweisss.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: @nbsp;I was granted a patent for synthesizing training images.
 - *2025.09*: &nbsp;I was invited to be the reviewer of International Journal of Information Technology & Decision Making (IJITDM).
 - *2025.09*: &nbsp;I built a pinned [chat widget](https://github.com/weiweisss/chatbox) that calls AI APIs for quick questions.
 - *2025.09*: &nbsp;🎉🎉 I created my personal academic homepage.